eagunn/ghg_foia_code/README.md

-# ghg_alt
+# ghg_foia_code

-Repo for archived EPA Envirofacts data and alternative UI implementations
+Repo for code received from the EPA in response to a FOIA request for data and code that implements the FLIGHT query tool: https://ghgdata.epa.gov/ghgp/main.do